cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 2. A hybrid smearing method, which is used otherwise, described in section 8 of the [2017 CMS jet algorithm paper](https://arxiv.org/pdf/1607.03663.pdf), which also includes more information about JEC in general.

+*Note: Also mentioned previously was the fact that JER is applied after JEC, meaning the pT that is used various times in the evaluations (e.g `PTNPU.push_back( itjet->pt() );`) is the JEC corrected momentum, rather than the uncorrected one.*
 ```
 void
 JetAnalyzer::analyze(const edm::Event& iEvent, const edm::EventSetup& iSetup)